 This course runs for 4 weeks.
 Each week, a new lecture will be revealed (usually together with an assignment), and you’ll have a chance to interact continuously with the teacher and fellow students about the course’s content via the course’s discussion forum.

 You will need to spend around 6-8 hours per week on the course.
 Some weeks are busier than others and may require more time but 7 hours should be the average.

-We cover a lot of ground this week since we begin with the techniques that allow you 1) to set the viewport and 2) to add different styles for different conditions, followed by what this means for layout.
+We cover a lot of ground this week since we begin with the techniques that allow you to 1) set the viewport and 2) add different styles for different conditions, followed by what this means for layout.

 Small images that do well on small mobile viewports will remain unnoticed on wide desktop screens, while large images that are in good balance on a desktop screen won’t fit on small screens.
 And how to make the menu that does so well on desktop fit on a small screen?
 And how to find the right font size, line height and length to keep the user reading on different viewport widths?

 In the assignment, you will be asked to create a responsive layout.
 This continues on your earlier work from week 1.